 After Abraham Lincoln was elected president, Wigfall coauthored the Southern Manifesto, declaring that any hope for relief in the Union was gone and that the honor and independence of the South required the organization of a Southern Confederacy.
 Wigfall helped foil efforts for compromise to save the Union and urged all slave states to secede.
 He stayed in the Senate after Texas seceded, spying on the Union, chiding northern senators, and raising and training troops in Maryland to send to South Carolina.
 With the assistance of Benjamin McCulloch, he bought revolvers and rifles for Texas Confederates.
 Wigfall made his presence felt when the Civil War began at Fort Sumter, rowing under fire to the fort and dictating unauthorized surrender terms to the federal commander.
 Between April and July 1861, when he was finally expelled from the Senate, Wigfall was a member of the Provisional Congress of the Confederacy, an aide to President Jefferson Davis, and a United States Senator.
 He was commissioned colonel of the First Texas Infantry on August 28, 1861, and on November 21 Davis nominated him brigadier general in the Provisional Army, a move later confirmed by the Confederate Congress.
 Wigfall commanded the Texas Brigade of the Army of Northern Virginia (Hood's Texas Brigade) until February 1862, when he resigned to take a seat in the Confederate Congress.

 At the beginning of the war Wigfall was a friend and supporter of President Davis.
 But soon after Wigfall's election to the Confederate Senate they quarreled over military and other matters.
 During the last two years of the Confederacy Wigfall carried on public and conspiratorial campaigns to strip Davis of all influence.
 Despite his public advocacy of states' rights, Wigfall did little for Texas.
 In the Confederacy he worked for military strength at the expense of state and individual rights.
 But he opposed the arming of slaves and was willing to lose the war rather than admit that blacks were worthy of being soldiers.
 After the fall of the Confederacy, Wigfall fled to Texas for almost a year and then, in the spring of 1866, to England, where he tried to foment war between Britain and the United States, hoping to give the South an opportunity to rise again.
 He returned to the United States in 1872, lived in Baltimore, moved back to Texas in 1874, and died in Galveston on February 18, 1874.
-He was buried there in the Episcopal Cemetery.
 Source

 29° 17.590, -094° 48.695